-IRS Rules for Reporting Car Rental Income & Deducting Expenses
+IRS Rules for Reporting Car Rental Income and Deducting Expenses

 Income earned by renting out cars and trucks is taxable